shakilmith/documentaion/spring-boot/data-store/h2/index.md

 ```

-Here you actually provide database related info or configuration like database url, password, username, plaform info etc. Make sure you add the "spring.h2.console.enabled=true" so that you can access the database from your localhost.
+Here you actually provide database related info or configuration like database url, password, username, platform info etc. Make sure you add the "spring.h2.console.enabled=true" so that you can access the database from your localhost.

-## If you don't have Spirng Boot appliacation yet let's create one
+## If you don't have Spring Boot application yet let's create one

 ## What You Need to Build a simple Spring Boot Project